A Stellar Dynamical Mass Measurement of the Supermassive Black Hole in NGC 3258: Acknowledgments

 \section{Acknowledgments}

-TKW thanks Naiara Patiño for their invaluable feedback on the text in this manuscript.
-NN and VA acknowledge funding from ANID Chile via Nucleo Milenio TITANs (NCN2023\textunderscore 002), Fondecyt 1221421, and BASAL FB210003.
+T.K.W. thanks Naiara Patiño for the invaluable feedback on the text in this manuscript.
+N.N. and V.A. acknowledge funding from ANID Chile via Nucleo Milenio TITANs (NCN2023\textunderscore 002), Fondecyt 1221421, and BASAL FB210003.

-Based on observations collected at the European Southern Observatory under ESO programme 105.20K2.
+Based on observations collected at the European Southern Observatory under ESO program 105.20K2.